mohammadrony/emarket/README.md

 ```
 sudo mysql_secure_installation
 ```
-I use password `12345678`.
+I use mysql server password `12345678`.
 If you use any other password, You need to change the password in `server/src/config/config.js` file. you can follow this https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04 to configure database.
 ### Create a mysql database named mydb
 ```